May 26, 2020

 It consists of a vibrating wire sensor having a stroke of 50 or 100 mm.
 A male thread of M6 x 12 is present on the retractable shaft of the sensor to which the connecting rod can be attached through a link system.

-The sensor is equipped with a 1 m long 4 mm four-core cable with cores in red, black, green and white.
-Red and black cores are used for frequency signal, while the green and white monitor temperature through a thermistor.
+The sensor is equipped with a 1 m long 4 mm four-core cable with cores in red, black, green, and white.
+Red and black cores are used for frequency signals, while green and white monitor temperature through a thermistor.

 Connecting rod assembly